• Skip to main content

 One cookie comes out to be 118 Calories, Fat: 10.9 g (of which Saturated: 5.7 g, MUFA's: 3.3 g), Total Carbs: 2.8 g, Fiber: 1.5 g, Net Carbs: 1.3 g, Protein: 2.1 g

-Sesame Seeds Nutrition
+Nutritional Content of Sesame Seeds

 Nuts and seeds are, more often than not, quite nutritious.
 Sesame seeds are no exception.
 They are jam-packed with macronutrients, micronutrients, and other compounds a future plant needs for health and growth.
 To see what we’re talking about, here is a nutritional breakdown of 1 oz of sesame seeds [1]: